 The trek on the wooden paths opens up into a sweeping panorama of Grandfather Mountain and Linn Cove.
 The total elevation is 480 feet.
-The trail itself lies within Pisgah National Forest and is part of the famous Mountain-to-Sea Trail.
+The trail lies within Pisgah National Forest and is part of the famous Mountain-to-Sea Trail.

 Linville Falls (milepost 316.4)

-There are five viewpoints to explore via two different trails.
+There are five viewpoints to explore via two different hiking trails.
 Both under two miles, one is moderate and the other quite strenuous.
 They meander through hemlock groves and fields of wildflowers.
-The falls themselves are a breathtaking wonder to experience and the gorge is known as the Grand Canyon of the Appalachians.
+The falls themselves are a breathtaking wonder to experience, and the gorge is known as the Grand Canyon of the Appalachians.